TesteurManiak/twitch_api_flutter/README.md

 }
 ```

-Now you are ready to use the methods implemented in [Supported Features](#supported-features) section.
+Now you are ready to use the methods implemented in [Supported Endpoints](#supported-endpoints-2385) section.

 ## Supported Endpoints (23/85)